 I watched a fragile Monarch land on one of the yellow flowers in the meadow.
 What drives a species to make such an effort?
 I thought.
 Will this tiny insect with wings as thin as paper be able to complete the 2000 mile journey to Central Mexico?

 I had read an article on the National Geographic website that the Monarch Butterfly populations were in severe decline and here I was standing in the midst of one of the most important migration corridors in the country.
 My grandmother’s voice spoke to me.
-Bloom where you’re planted, dear.
-I didn’t need to sail the high seas or study an exotic species in a foreign country to be NatGeo change maker.
-While those efforts are equally important.
-I realized there is also important work to be done right here in my community, and being an administrator and instructor at an arts education organization within the park was the perfect vehicle to put my plan in motion.
+Bloom where you’re planted.
+I didn’t need to travel to faraway places or study an exotic species to be NatGeo change maker.
+While those efforts are equally important, I realized there is also important work to be done right here in my community, and being an administrator and instructor at an arts education organization within the park was the perfect vehicle to put my plan in motion.
 I would create a lesson plan to teach children about the Monarch Butterfly and empower them to promote the creation of more pollinator gardens in our community.
 I went back to my computer and signed up for the NatGeo certification course.
 I would figure out the details later.